 Weight loss surgery in San Antonio, Texas

-Methodist Healthcare's weight loss surgeons in San Antonio are committed to extending lives, improving quality of life and maximizing independence through a variety of weight-loss surgeries and lifestyle coaching.
+Losing weight can be difficult, and we know that.
+That’s why the Methodist Weight Loss Centers team in San Antonio is committed to extending lives, improving quality of life and maximizing independence through a variety of weight-loss surgeries and lifestyle coaching.

 Effects of obesity

 Obesity is an excess proportion of total body fat.
 Obesity is most commonly measured by body mass index (BMI).
 A person with a BMI greater than 30 is considered obese.
 A BMI greater than 40 suggests morbid obesity.

 Morbid obesity is a disease that can cause a severe decline in health and a shortened life span.
 Weight loss surgery is not done for cosmetic reasons— it is done to treat and prevent serious medical problems associated with severe obesity.
 Nearly all body systems are affected by morbid obesity.